General Information

 It is recommended that all transient students contact their host institution to inquire about procedures that must be followed for eligibility.
 All outgoing transient students are required to submit an academic transcript to Georgia College from their host institution once courses have been completed.

 HOPE/Zell Miller Scholarship eligible students may receive HOPE/Zell Miller if attending an eligible institution.
-HOPE/Zell Miller funds must be paid by the host institution.
-GCSU Financial Aid Office will send approved outgoing transient students a short questionnaire to complete via their bobcat email.
+HOPE/Zell Miller funds must be paid by the host institution and not paid by GCSU.
+The GCSU Financial Aid Office will send eligible outgoing transient students a short questionnaire to complete via their bobcat email.
 Once the questionnaire has been completed, GCSU Financial Aid will review student’s eligibility for HOPE/Zell Miller Scholarships and will notify the host institution of student’s eligibility.
-The host institution may then award and disburse these funds based on their policies and the student's enrollment status.
+The host institution may then award and disburse these funds based on their policies and based on the student's enrollment status at the host institution.
 Private institutions have a minimum number of hours that students must be enrolled in order to be eligible for these scholarships.
 Students can only be paid for a maximum of 15 semester hours per semester between institutions.
+Students should keep in mind that if they choose to enroll at a Private Institution and pay out of pocket without the HOPE or Zell Miller due to their enrollment not being enough, the hours that the student enrolls in at that institution will count toward the students 127 attempted hours although the student may not be eligible for the HOPE or Zell Miller Scholarships at that institution.

 In order for students to receive federal funds for transient coursework, a Consortium Agreement (pdf) must be completed by the host institution.
 Please note that some institutions will not participate in the consortium process which may cause student aid ineligibility.